 The Fellowship Admission Session (FAS) is the last requirement for Fellowship in the Society.
 The FAS may not be taken unless all of the other course requirements for Fellowship have been met.
 Once these course requirements have been met, you may enroll in the next scheduled FAS.
-The FAS will be offered in August/September for those who completed all other course requirements the previous June or earlier, and in April/May for those who have completed all other course requirements the previous December or earlier.
-If you are unable to attend the FAS immediately following completion of Fellowship course requirements, you may attend any future FAS.
-You will not receive the FASP designation, nor be entitled to use such designation, until you have completed the FAS.
+The FAS will be offered in September/October for those who completed all other course requirements the previous June or earlier, and in March/April for those who have completed all other course requirements the previous December or earlier.
+If a candidate is unable to attend the FAS immediately following completion of Fellowship course requirements, he may attend any future FAS.
+A candidate will not receive the FASP designation, nor be entitled to use such designation, until he has completed the FAS.

 The FAS is three hours in length.
 The subjects covered are Professional Ethics and Integrated Problem Solving.
-The schedules of the FAS for 2012 may be obtained from the Office of the Actuarial Society of the Philippines.
+The schedules of the FAS for 2013 may be obtained from the Office of the Actuarial Society of the Philippines.

-Candidates who attend the session and participate in it fully will receive their Fellowship Diploma at the General Assembly of Society Members immediately following the FAS.
+Candidates who attend the session and participate in it fully will receive their Fellowship Diploma at a General Assembly of Society Members following the FAS.